mariozeats/mariozeats/content/post/usefulrecipes.md

 One of the biggest uses of my blog is for me to find recipes so I don't forget them.

 While I usually search to find a dessert that has a component I need, here are direct links to those base recipes:
+Switching out flavors for these recipes is super easy.
+Literally just add it.
+They're pretty robust and won't be bothered by an addition of more liquid or powder.
+Exception is macarons.
+See that link for my pointers on that.

 - **[Macarons (Shells + Ganache Filling)](https://www.mariozeats.com/post/macarons)**